eziCode/mlb-kalshi-trader/settlement_value_strategy/README.md

 backtest.
 It logs all model features and execution timing to a versioned CSV.
 Workers share cash through SQLite; startup reconciliation settles positions whose original worker missed the final game state.
-It never submits real orders.
-The override permits paper observation while deployment is disabled.
+It never submits real orders. `ALLOW_UNVALIDATED_MISPRICING=1` permits paper observation when a future loaded policy is disabled.

 ## Docker and reference result